cac-t-u-s/cac-t-u-s.github.io/pages/memory.md

 `tcollect` is similar to `collect` but includes a temporal dimension.

-- An additional **:delay** input allows setting a delay in millseconds during which all collected data will be included in a common sub-list.
+- An additional **:delay** input allows setting a delay in milliseconds during which all collected data will be included in a common sub-list.

 - An additional **:time-list** output returns a list of times corresponding to the collect time of each item in the memory.